 Exposure to respirable dust impacts worker health in the short and long term as well as on productivity for both man and machine.

-The other issue that needs to be understood is that fine dusts do cause HVAC system contamination (HVAC internal restriction) over time and lead to unscheduled maintenance situations and other related issues such as underperforming climate control.
+The other issue that needs to be understood is that fine dust does cause HVAC system contamination (HVAC internal restriction) over time and leads to unscheduled maintenance situations and other related issues such as underperforming climate control.

 The conclusion is the sum of elements to protect the operator/s must remain effective over the entire lifecycle of the cabin/enclosure.